Freqformer: Image-Demoir\'eing Transformer via Effective Frequency Decomposition: Method

 \section{Method}

 Our whole pipeline is shown in Fig.~\ref{fig:pipe_p1}.
-Given a moiré image $\boldsymbol{I_m}$, we first apply a frequency decomposition (Sec.~\ref{sec:fc}) to obtain a high-frequency component $\boldsymbol{I_h}$ and a low-frequency component $\boldsymbol{I_l}$, both retaining the original spatial resolution.
+Given a moiré image $\boldsymbol{I_m}$, we first apply a frequency decomposition (Fig.~\ref{fig:first_comp}, Sec.~\ref{sec:fc}) to obtain a high-frequency component $\boldsymbol{I_h}$ and a low-frequency component $\boldsymbol{I_l}$, both retaining the original spatial resolution.
 During training, the high-frequency branch adopts a cropping strategy, while the low-frequency branch uses resizing (Sec.~\ref{sec:sa-ca}).
-In the testing phase, both branches operate on the full-resolution image.
-This decomposition enables the network to focus on frequency-specific characteristics, which are critical for effective moiré pattern removal.
+During testing, the high branch directly processes the full-resolution input, while the low branch continues to operate with the resize-based strategy.

 The two branches process $\boldsymbol{I_h}/\boldsymbol{I_l}$ using the encoder-decoder architecture.
-Each encoder and decoder block is a Spatial-Aware Channel Attention (SA-CA) module (Sec.~\ref{sec:sa-ca}) that contains a Residual Dilated Dense Block (RDDB)~\cite{zhang2018residual, huang2017densely, he2016deep, yu2015multi} to effectively capture both local and contextual information and $N$ transformer layers with channel attention and gated feed-forward networks, to dynamically integrate spatial and channel-wise features and enhance the representation capability.

-To further support learning and refinement, the decoder at each level produces intermediate outputs, which provide deep supervision~\cite{zheng2020image} signals that stabilize training and promote convergence.
-Moreover, a hierarchical feature fusion strategy (Sec.~\ref{sec:sa-ca}) is adopted in the high-frequency branch, where multi-scale features are concatenated with minimal overhead.
+Each encoder and decoder block is a Spatial-Aware Channel Attention (SA-CA) module (Sec.~\ref{sec:sa-ca}).
+Moreover, a hierarchical feature fusion strategy is adopted in the high-frequency branch, where multi-scale features are concatenated with minimal overhead.

-The network is trained in a two-phase manner (Sec.~\ref{sec:loss}): initially, the high-frequency and low-frequency branches are trained independently to specialize in their respective frequency domains.
-After this, both branches are jointly fine-tuned along with a learnable Frequency Composition Transform (FCT) (Sec.~\ref{sec:fc}), which fuses the final features from both branches and then reconstructs the clean output image with more accurate and visually pleasing results .
+The network is trained in two phases (Sec.~\ref{sec:loss}).
+First, the high- and low-frequency branches are trained independently.
+Then, both branches and the learnable Frequency Composition Transform (FCT) (Sec.~\ref{sec:fc}) are jointly fine-tuned to fuse their features and reconstruct a cleaner output.